znields/search-queue/README.md

 ## Purpose

 Search Queue adds a queue to Google search!
 This extension allows the user to queue up multiple searches and quickly make them.
-It was designed with market analysis in mind, however it has many use cases.
+It was designed with market analysis in mind, however it has many uses.
 In general, it's a great tool for anyone who has to make many successive Google searches and would like to speed up the process.

 ## Functionality